-Nestled in the middle of this modern-day real estate rush is an area that exemplifies the "dreams" that have prevailed in Sacramento land development and today serves as a landmark of future developments—Arden Oaks.
+Nestled in the middle of this twentieth century real estate was an area that exemplifies the dreams that prevailed in Sacramento and today still serves as a landmark of future developments—Arden Oaks.

-To fully appreciate this modern-day fantasy come true, one has to look at Sacramento just before the time of Marshall’s gold discovery at a Coloma sawmill.
-In 1839 a Swiss immigrant named John Sutter founded the first inland settlement in Northern California.
-He build his renowned Sutter’s Fort which was the only settlement near the Sierras.
+To fully appreciate this modern-day fantasy-come-true, one has to look at Sacramento just before the time of Marshall’s gold discovery at a Coloma sawmill.
+In 1839, a Swiss immigrant named John Sutter founded the first inland settlement in Northern California and built his renowned Sutter’s Fort, the only settlement near the Sierras.

-In the early 1870's, stockbreeding attracted Haggin's interest.
-Beginning on a small scale on his Sacramento land, his horse-breeding empire became world-known and eventually extended to his native state of Kentucky where he developed, near Lexington, an immense horse-breeding estate.
-Between 1881 and 1891 his horses captured most of the great racing trophies in the East and West.
+In addition, Haggin acquired hundreds of thousands of acres of so-called “desert land” in the Sacramento, San Joaquin and Kern River valleys on which he proceeded to develop extensive irrigation projects.
+A man of many interests, Haggin was also attracted to breeding stock in the early 1870s.
+Beginning on a small scale on his Sacramento land, his world-known horse-breeding empire eventually extended to his native state of Kentucky, where he developed an immense horse-breeding estate near Lexington.
+Between 1881 and 1891, his horses captured most of the great racing trophies in the East and West.

-Several prominent Sacramento pioneer families were involved in owning these parcels, such as Theodora Robbins Bucklin, Gallaway and Wright.
-The horse influence was instrumental in attracting Steve Williams, developer, horseman and pilot, who was looking for land to develop with an appeal for those who loved the open spaces and desired room for horses.
+Prominent Sacramento pioneer families such as the Theodora Robbins Bucklins, the Gallaways, and the Wrights were involved in owning the 10- to 20-acre parcels.
+This horse influence was also instrumental in attracting Steve Williams, a developer, horseman and pilot, who was looking for land to develop with an appeal to those who loved the open spaces and desired room for horses.

-There was such a demand for the estate-size lots (averaging from one to several acres), according to Williams, that all sold in a short time.
-Later units were divided into smaller land parcels for those who did not have an interest in horse zoning.
+There was such a demand for estate-sized lots averaging from one half to several acres that between December 1945 and June 1954, Arden Oaks, Units 2 through 6, added close to 200 more lots to the section.
+According to Williams, all of the lots were sold in a short time.
+Later units were divided into smaller parcels for those who did not have an interest in horse zoning.

-Early zoning and controls by the Arden Oaks Homeowner's Association established restrictions which enhanced the value of the area, such as a subdivision restriction which states that no parcel can be divided more than twice, and each lot must contain a minimum of 30,000 square feet.
+Early zoning and controls by the Arden Oaks Neighborhood Association established restrictions that enhanced the value of the area, such as proclaiming that no parcel can be divided more than twice and each lot must contain a minimum of 30,000 square feet.

-Today, Arden Oaks has evolved into one of the most desirable North Area locations with a predominance of homes that feature tennis courts, swimming pools, and secluded park-like settings.
-There is quaintness in street-side mailboxes, a country-type atmosphere prevails, and residents are shielded from the mushrooming residence and commercial development that borders this residential oasis by Watt Avenue, Arden Way and Eastern Avenue.
+By the 1970s, Arden Oaks had evolved into one of the most desirable North Area locations with a predominance of homes in the $125,000 to $400,000 range featuring tennis courts, swimming pools and secluded park-like settings.
+There remained quaintness in the streets lined with mailboxes where a country-like atmosphere prevailed.
+Watt Avenue, Arden Way, and Eastern Avenue shielded homeowners from mushrooming commercial development that bordered this residential oasis.

-Only 12 miles from where Sutter’s Fort still stands as a landmark of Sacramento’s early development, Arden Oaks is a focal point of modern-day living.
-With a natural environment where pheasant and quail abound, Arden Oaks offers a setting of rambling ranch-style homes, majestic trees and free flowing creeks that eventually make their way to the American River.
+Today, only 12 miles from where the historic Sutter’s Fort stands as a landmark of Sacramento’s early development, Arden Oaks exemplifies modern-day living with panache.
+With a natural environment where songbirds abound and wild turkeys roam, Arden Oaks offers a tranquil setting amidst majestic trees and free-flowing creeks that eventually make their way to the American River.